mmcasetti/mphil-thesis/current/thesis-state-of-art.md

 TODO - **all**

-## Complexity, Games, Labels, Polytopes, and Gale Strings
+## Complexity, Games, Labels, Polytopes, Strings

 ### Some Complexity Classes